 Although immigration is normally quite quick, this airport is one of the largest in the world, so expect huge lines.
 Heathrow provides baggage storage, but because you’ve checked your luggage all the way through, you won’t need to set aside time to store and retrieve it.
 Allow 2 hours for preparation.

 Don’t forget to consider the time of day as well.
 For example, if your layover is between 6 a.m. and 2 p.m., you’ll have plenty of time to explore the city, but a layover between 11 p.m. and 7 a.m. is a different story.
+You may want to choose a daytime stopover unless you’re using it to break up two long flights, crash at a hotel, and start fresh the next day.

 See Related: How to Hike the Heart of Wales Line Trail